marqs85/cps2_digiav/pcb/doc/install.md

 Step 2: RGB, audio, power and button signals
 --------------------------

 2pcs U-shaped 2x5 headers are used to tap RGB signals from M5M RAM chips as shown in the image below.
-Audio is extracted from 10J - TDA1543 as described in cps2_hookup_points.txt and power can be easily taken e.g. from empty CCX cap footprints.
-Vol- and vol+ signals are taken from respective buttons as described in the hookup document.
+Audio is extracted from 10J - TDA1543 as shown in signal reference and power can be easily taken e.g. from empty CCX cap footprints.
+Vol- and vol+ signals are taken from respective buttons as shown in signal reference.

 ![](install-2.jpg)